ocaml/dune/doc/dune-files.rst

 Dependency specification
 ------------------------

-Dependencies in ``dune`` files can be specified using one of the following
+Dependencies in ``dune`` files can be specified using one of the following:
-syntax:

 - ``(:name <dependencies>)`` will bind the the list of dependencies to the ``name`` variable.
 This variable will be available as ``%{name}`` in actions.